 The STEP Program™: Supporting Solutions from Patient Advocacy Organizations

-Patient advocacy organizations are a key source of information, empowerment and support for patients at every step of their health care experience, helping them and their families navigate the care they need.
+Patient advocacy organizations are a key source of information, empowerment and support for patients throughout their health care experience, helping them and their families navigate the care they need.

 Proposal Submission and Review Process

-Each new STEP Program focuses on a specific disease or aspect of health care, and a call for submissions is issued requesting advocacy organizations to develop a program or resource addressing that area of significant unmet need.
+The STEP Program continues to update its focus areas on a specific disease or aspect of health care, and advocacy organizations are invited to submit proposals to develop programs or resources that address an area of significant unmet need.
 Once the submission period closes, an external review committee evaluates the proposals against common criteria and identifies those with the greatest potential to make a positive impact on patients and caregivers.

 Each review committee consists of a diverse group of subject matter experts, including health care providers and patients and/or caregivers, to provide broad perspectives on the submitted proposals.
 Once the final proposals are identified, recipients are notified and recognized by Novartis.